 Welcome to week 2 of the One Room Challenge!
 Last week I shared our den and how the ORC is motivating me to get this room finished in time for the holidays.
 If my little sugarplums want a place to hang their stockings, then we’re going to need to get our fireplace done by Christmas!

 Today I’ll show you a rough layout of the room and talk about some of the challenges I’m facing.
-I’ll also share a little of my design plan and as I said last week, we’ve already done a fair amount of renovation in our new home so I’m starting with a blank slate but not bare bones.
+I’ll also share a little of my den design plan.
+We’ve already done a fair amount of renovation in our new home so I’m starting with a blank slate but not bare bones.

 I decided to try out Homestyler.com, a free online room design program to create a simple layout of our den.
 The program itself has some limitations and I got this grand idea at about 9pm on Saturday so I didn’t have the patience to figure it out as much as I probably could.
 That being said, at least this gives you an idea of what I’m working with in this space.